impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/10 - Web.md

-# login
+# main
+There is a login page where you can enter as Guest.
 ![[Pasted image 20220530185246.png]]

-Can Login as Guest

 Can upload files but only as Admin.
 Maybe reverse shell?